nmtc-run/nmtc-run.github.io/_includes/series-details.md

 # Volunteer opportunities

 Not running?
 Volunteer instead!
-You'll earn points toward the {{ springFall }} Series overall standings and stay eligible for the [Ella Fennessey Award](/fennessey).
+You'll earn points toward the {{ springFall }} Series overall standings and stay eligible for the [Ella Fennessey Award](/fennessey-award).

-If you're interested, [contact us](/contact) in advance or show up between 5:30 and 6:00 pm on race day.
+If you're interested in volunteering, [contact us](/contact) in advance or show up between 5:30 and 6:00 pm on race day.
 We'll find a job for everyone!